 Avoid applying sudden or excessive force to the front brake system.
 Doing this can cause your front wheel to lock up and your rear wheel could lift up and lose contact with the ground.
 Slide your weight back on the seat and apply pressure to both the front and rear brakes at the same time.

 Shifting

-Your Bike is equipped with a twist shifter located on the left side of your handlebar.
+Your bike is equipped with a twist shifter located on the right side of your handlebar.
+This is used to change gearing on the bike to make going uphill and downhill easier on the rider.